Acoustic Emission Testing vs Eddy Current Testing — Choosing Between AE and ET

 Typical Workflow

-- 1.Start with AE to Pressure vessel monitoring during hydrotest
+- 1.Run AE first to pressure vessel monitoring during hydrotest — its strength is real-time monitoring capability.

 Benefits of Combined Approach